-We recommend you reference teaching and development of subject content and associated skills to real life situations, using appropriate work-based contact, delivery personnel who are vocationally experienced and real life case studies.
+We recommend you reference teaching and development of subject content and associated skills to real life situations and case studies.

 What are the subject knowledge requirements for our centre staff?

 Tutors must have the relevant level of subject knowledge and skills to deliver these qualifications.